oo-loop/loop/README.md

 [![npm](https://img.shields.io/npm/v/oo-loop.svg?style=flat-square)](https://www.npmjs.com/package/oo-loop)

-Loop wants to reconsider the way CSS is created, aiming to make it more maintainable, readable and expressive.
+Loop wants to reconsider the way CSS is created and used, aiming to make it more maintainable, readable and expressive.

-Loop works towards flexibility and customization without a bunch of superfluous rules and components.
+Loop works towards flexibilty and customization to give the developer complete control on his project letting him create his own set of utilities.
-Not opinionated about any style and based on variables, it allows the addition and removal of rules and properties with ease.
+It is specifically based on variables to allow the addition and removal of rules and properties with ease.

-Being like a partner for CSS development, it assists the developer matching their styles with their design needs.
+Loop is not meant to be a framework providing any possible existing components.
+Its philosophy is to be non-opinionated and to be more like a companion for CSS development assisting the developer matching their styles with their design needs.

+Anything specific to the project you're working on is for you to develop.
+Loop is here to help.

+## Semantic
 Loop differentiates components and utilities with semantic for more clarity

 * `oo-componentName` loop attribute for component